What Have I Done? (Invincible): Plot

 In a flashback, Angstrom Levy is saved and nursed back to health by a trio of advanced cybernetic surgeons called the "Technicians" following his presumed death at the hands of Mark Grayson / Invincible.
 (Note: As depicted in the second season episode "I Thought You Were Stronger" (2024)) In the present, Angstrom uses his multiversal powers to summon 18 evil alternate variants of Invincible from across the multiverse and has them wreak havoc on Mark's Earth to tarnish Mark's reputation.
-Mark arrives at Payton Penitentiary and engages one of the variants, "Mohawk Invincible", whom he knocks unconscious.
-Scott Duvall / Powerplex, a supervillain Mark recently defeated, (Note: As depicted in the third season episode "All I Can Say Is I'm Sorry" (2025)) escapes in the chaos, killing a variant in the process.
+Mark arrives at Payton Penitentiary and engages one of the variants, Mohawk Invincible, whom he knocks unconscious.
+Scott Duvall / Powerplex, a supervillain Mark recently defeated, (Note: As depicted in the third season episode "All I Can Say Is I'm Sorry" (2025)) escapes in the chaos.
 Over his mother Debbie's protests, Mark's half-brother Oliver joins the fight while Global Defense Agency (GDA) director Cecil Stedman rallies more heroes to face the threat and prepares undead cyborgs called "Reanimen" to provide further aid.

-As the war intensifies, Mark and his girlfriend Atom Eve deduce Angstrom's involvement before she is injured by "Omni-Invincible", leading to Mark prioritizing her over the battle.
-Cecil deploys Reanimen to save Mark and Eve and kill another variant while Omni-Invincible escapes.
-The Guardians of the Globe are severely injured fighting one variant before Guardians member Darkwing drags him into another dimension called the Shadowverse, with both being presumed dead.
-Former Guardian Rex Splode sacrifices himself to kill another variant and cover his friends Amanda / Monster Girl, Bulletproof, and Rudy Connors / Robot's escape.
+As the war intensifies, Mark and his girlfriend Atom Eve try to deduce who is behind the attacks.
+Mark says that the only person capable is Angstrom, but he still believes Angstrom is dead.
+The pair fights Veil Invincible and Omni-Invincible before she is injured by Omni-Invincible, leading to Mark prioritizing her over the battle.
+Cecil deploys Reanimen to save Mark and Eve while Veil Invincible and Omni-Invincible escapes.
+The Guardians of the Globe are severely injured fighting No Goggles Invincible before Guardians member Darkwing II drags him into another dimension called the Shadowverse, with both being presumed dead.
+Former Guardian Rex Splode sacrifices himself to kill Goggles Invincible and cover his friends Amanda / Monster Girl, Bulletproof, and Rudy Connors / Robot's escape.
+During a montage of events, Powerplex kills Veil Invincible, Oliver kills Long hair Invincible, and Tech Jacket kills Mustache Invincible.